brunogodoif/brunogodoif/README.md

-# 👋 Olá, meu nome é Bruno!
+# 👋 Hello, my name is Bruno!

-## 🚀 Sobre mim
+## 🚀 About me

-- &nbsp;Residindo em Peruíbe, São Paulo - Brasil
+- &nbsp;Living in Peruíbe, São Paulo - Brazil
-- &nbsp;Formado em Análise e Desenvolvimento de Sistemas
+- &nbsp;Graduated in Systems Analysis and Development
-- &nbsp;Pós Graduação em Arquitetura de Software e Sistemas Distribuídos pela PUC-Minas.
+- &nbsp;Post Graduation in Software Architecture and Distributed Systems by PUC-Minas..
-- &nbsp;Procuro aprender novas tecnologias e aprimorar minhas habilidades para fornecer soluções eficientes e de alta qualidade.
+- &nbsp;I seek to learn new technologies and improve my skills to provide efficient and high quality solutions.

 ## 🛠 Skills